jamesbcook/chatbot-plugins/README.md

 * Contains a plugin that queries a subreddit and returns the top 10 posts

+## Screenshot

+* Contains a plugin that will take a screenshot of a website and post it to the chat

+## VirusTotal

+* Contains a plugin that queries the VirusTotal api and returns the scan detection results if any exist

 ## Weather

 * Contains a plugin that communicates with the open weather api and returns the weather of a given city.